-The Company was in violation of certain covenants at September 30, 2005, and Webster has issued a waiver for the September 30, 2005, covenant violations.
-The Company is currently negotiating with Webster to amend the existing covenants and extend the Credit Facility.
+The Company was in violation of certain covenants at June 30, 2005, and Webster has issued a waiver for the June 30, 2005, covenant violations.
+The Company is currently negotiating with Webster to amend the existing covenants.
 If amended, the Company expects that it will be able to comply with the amended covenants in future periods.
 However, there can be no assurances that the Company will comply with the amended covenants and that if the Company violates the amended covenants, Webster will continue to issue such waivers in the future.

-The revolving loan balances outstanding under the Credit Facility were \$1.7 million and \$4.1 million at September 30, 2005, and December 31, 2004, respectively.
-There were letters of credit outstanding under the Credit Facility of approximately \$700,000 at September 30, 2005, and December 31, 2004.
-As of September 30, 2005, the SPAR Group had unused availability under the Credit Facility of \$1.6 million out of the remaining maximum \$4.6 million unused revolving line of credit after reducing the borrowing base by outstanding loans and letters of credit.
+The revolving loan balances outstanding under the Credit Facility were \$1.5 million and \$4.1 million at June 30, 2005, and December 31, 2004, respectively.
+There were letters of credit outstanding under the Credit Facility of approximately \$700,000 at June 30, 2005, and December 31, 2004.
+As of June 30, 2005, the SPAR Group had unused availability under the Credit Facility of \$3.5 million out of the remaining maximum \$4.8 million unused revolving line of credit after reducing the borrowing base by outstanding loans and letters of credit.

-In 2001, the Japanese joint venture SPAR FM Japan, Inc. entered into a revolving line of credit arrangement with Japanese banks for 300 million Yen or \$2.7 million (based upon the exchange rate at September 30, 2005).
-At September 30, 2005, SPAR FM Japan, Inc. had 80 million Yen or approximately \$724,000 loan balance outstanding under the line of credit (based upon the exchange rate at that date).
+In 2001, the Japanese joint venture SPAR FM Japan, Inc. entered into a revolving line of credit arrangement with Japanese banks for 300 million yen or \$2.7 million (based upon the exchange rate at June 30, 2005).
+At June 30, 2005, SPAR FM Japan, Inc. had 100 million yen or approximately \$900,000 loan balance outstanding under the line of credit.
 The line of credit is guarantied by the joint venture partner, Paltac Corporation ("Paltac").
 The Company has agreed to reimburse Paltac for 50% of any payment made by Paltac as a result of this Guaranty.
-The average interest rate on the borrowings under the Japanese line of credit for its short-term bank loans at September 30, 2005, was 1.375% per annum.
+The average interest rate on the borrowings under the Japanese line of credit for its short-term bank loans at June 30, 2005, was 1.375% per annum.

-The Company's international model is to partner with local merchandising companies and combine the Company's proprietary software and expertise in the merchandising business with the partner's knowledge of the local market.
+The Company's international model is to partner with local merchandising companies and combine the Company's proprietary software and expertise in the merchandising business with the partner's knowledge of the local market .
 In 2001, the Company established its first joint venture in Japan and has continued this strategy.
-As of this filing, the Company is currently operating in Japan, Canada, Turkey,

-South Africa, India and Romania.
+As of this filing, the Company is currently operating in Japan, Canada, Turkey, South Africa, India and Romania.
 In February 2005, the Company announced the establishment of a joint venture in China.
-In September 2005, the Company announced the establishment of a joint venture in Lithuania.
-The Company's Chinese and Lithuanian joint ventures are expected to be operational before the end of 2005.
+The Company's Chinese joint venture is expected to be operational before the end of 2005.